Frequently Asked Questions – SAT/ACT

 What is the ACT?

-- The ACT is an alternate to the SAT and is now accepted at more colleges and universities than the SAT.
+- The ACT is an alternate to the SAT and is now accepted at all colleges and universities that accept the SAT.
 A perfect ACT score is a 36.

 - An average score is around a 21.